brendanSapience/AWS-Bot/README.md

 ### Purpose:

-Easily manage EC2 Instances used by the US Presales team for CA | Automic
+Easily manage EC2 Instances used by the US Presales team (Automation Anywhere)

 ### Configuration